sugimotot/btsdoc-portal/bbf/user_guide/Readme.md

 - Login Mode
    - Do you want to create Local wallet or Cloud wallet

-Crete your Wallet
-- Where to get a wallet
-   - link or giuhub UI
-- Create a wallet
-   - Account
-   - Create an account and password
-   - Basic Functions/Settings (often use)
-   - Before you fund, Let's try logout/login again

 Backup your Wallet
    - Local Wallet
    - Backup